Day 3 – Free lateral thinking and creativity lesson

 I hope you’re enjoying the journey.
 See you tomorrow.

-The truth about the alien UFO encounter at Roswell in 1947 is revealed for the first time anywhere in the world when I release Roswell’s Final Witness.
+The truth about the alien UFO encounter at Roswell in 1947 is revealed for the first time anywhere in the world when I release THIS IS FICTION.
+YOU WILL BELIEVE.

-Throughout the Caesar Rising series of novels, I entice the reader to participate in the creative thinking processes that lead to solving some of the greatest mysteries of all time.
+Throughout the “Lateral thinking investigations . . . of the third kind” series of novels, I entice the reader to participate in the creative thinking processes that lead to solving some of the greatest mysteries of all time.

 Michael Muxworthy – Author